-Research into pituitary tumors is under way in many university hospitals, medical centers, and other institutions around the country.
+Research into pituitary tumors is taking place in many university hospitals, medical centers, and other institutions around the world.

 Doctors now have a better understanding of the genetic basis of pituitary tumors.
 This is already leading to improvements in genetic testing for people who are suspected of having multiple endocrine neoplasia, type I (MEN1) or other syndromes.
-This work is also shedding light on the characteristics of non-functioning adenomas that may lead to new medical therapies for these tumors.
+This work is also shedding light on the characteristics of non-functioning adenomas, which may lead to new medical therapies for these tumors.

 Imaging tests such as MRI scans continue to improve, leading to better accuracy in finding and determining the extent of new and recurrent tumors.